On the Power of Gradual Network Alignment Using Dual-Perception Similarities: Acknowledgment

 \section{Acknowledgment}

 \fi

-This research was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1A2C3004345) and by the Yonsei University Research Fund of 2021 (2021-22-0083).
-The material in this paper is to be presented in part at the AAAI Conference on Artificial Intelligence, Virtual Event, February/March 2022 \cite{park2022grad}.
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) under Grants 2021R1A2C3004345 and RS-2023-00220762.
+An earlier version of this article was presented in part at the AAAI Conference on Artificial Intelligence, Virtual Event, February/March 2022 \cite{park2022grad}.

 \ifCLASSOPTIONcaptionsoff

 \fi